ionutboangiu/docs/docs/tutorial.rst

    .. group-tab:: Asterisk

-      To install Asterisk, follow these steps:
+      To install Asterisk_, follow these steps:

       .. code-block:: bash